standahj/NumberAggregator/README.md

 java -cp target/demo-aggregator-0.0.1-SNAPSHOT.jar.original com.example.demoaggregator.CommandLine
 ```

-There is also a Web application option implemented as RESTful service with Spring Boot
+There is also a Web application option implemented as RESTful service with Spring Boot.
 To start web application, start the web server with maven command:
 ```
 mvn spring-boot:run